interNFT/nft-rfc/nft_rfc_009.md

 DIDs enable verifiable, decentralized digital identity.
 They were inspired by blockchain based approaches for \"identity\", using an RFC3986 compatible syntax.
-As such DIDs *are* URIs and are designed to work within existing web frameworks.
+As such DIDs *are* URIs designed to work within existing web frameworks.

 DID-URLs support additional **path** (/directory/file), **query**